Dean Bailey: Melbourne Football Club senior coach

 The 2010 season for the Demons under Bailey began with a first round-loss to Hawthorn by 56 points in which the playing group and Bailey were criticised in the media for their on-field performance.
 But the Demons bounced back in their second game of the season, losing to eventual premier Collingwood by just one point.
 Round three saw the Demons chalk up their first victory of the season, a 16-point victory over the Adelaide Crows.
-This was followed by big victories over Richmond and the Brisbane Lions, the latter considered to be a major upset at that point of 2010, as the Lions were undefeated at the time, and fielded big name players including Brown and Fevola.
+This was followed by big victories over Richmond and the Brisbane Lions, the latter considered to be a major upset at that point of 2010, as the Lions were undefeated at the time, and fielded big-name players including Brown and Fevola.
 Despite elevated expectations the Demons then went on to lose their next three games.
 A narrow victory over Port Adelaide in round 9 however gave fans something to celebrate.
-Again the club suffered several more losses following the win, as well as a nail biting draw to Collingwood in the annual Queens Birthday Clash.
+Again the club suffered several more losses following the win, as well as a nail-biting draw to Collingwood, in the annual Queen's Birthday match.
 The club found some form again in the following weeks, beating Essendon in round 15, narrowly losing to Fremantle in round 16 (after a huge comeback) and winning again in round 17, thrashing 2005 premiers Sydney by 73 points.
 A 10-point win over struggling Brisbane at the Gabba and then Richmond at the MCG followed.
-Ultimately the Demons under Bailey finished 12th on the ladder at season's end, a somewhat huge improvement from the past two seasons.
+Ultimately, the Demons under Bailey finished 12th on the ladder at season's end, a somewhat huge improvement from the past two seasons.